canonical/sphinx-docs-starter-pack/readme.rst

 Build the documentation
 ~~~~~~~~~~~~~~~~~~~~~~~

-The documentation needs to be built in order to be published.
+The documentation needs to be built before publication.
 This is explained
 in more detail in section `Local checks`_ (for contributors), but at this time
 you should verify a successful build.
 Run the following commands from where
 your doc files were placed (repository root or the ``docs`` directory):